tc39/proposal-pattern-matching/README.md

 (The `instanceof` check is currently [subject to a bikeshed](#instanceof-is-bad) and unlikely to be the final decision, but is the currently-defined behavior.)

+**TODO**: The new extractor format will probably require multiple types of
+          extractor symbols for different request types.
+**NOTE**: a very big advantage of this protocol is that allows zero-consing
+          extractions (that is, purely through function calls based on reqs)

 ##### Example